Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Stochastic integration with respect to martingale measures and spatially non-homogeneous SPDE

+where $\delta_0$ is the Dirac delta distribution with total variation $1$.
+Doing the same computations as in \eqref{eq:normbound}, we arrive at the necessary condition that

+which is actually weaker than \eqref{eq:condition1} in the sense that there is no supremum over $\eta$. \end{example}

-The reason for the assumption that $\Lambda(t)\in\caS'_r(\Rd)$ is that in this case the Fourier transform in the second spatial argument is a Schwartz function and the convolution of such a distribution with any other distribution is well-defined, see \cite[Chapter VII, \S 5]{schwartz}.
+The reason for the assumption that $\Lambda(t)\in\caS'_r(\Rd)$ is that in this case the Fourier transform in the second spatial argument is a smooth function of slow growth, and the convolution of a distribution in $\caS'_r(\Rd)$ with any other distribution in $\mathcal S'(\R^d)$ is well-defined, see \cite[Chapter VII, \S 5]{schwartz} and \cite{ACSprime} for more detalis.
 A necessary and sufficient condition for $T\in\caS'_r(\Rd)$ is that each regularization of $T$ with a $\caC^\infty_0$-function is a Schwartz function.
 This will be true in our case due to Proposition \ref{prop:ftofschwartzkernel} and the fact that the Fourier transform is a bijection on the Schwartz functions, see Lemma \ref{lem:FTfundamentalsolution}.